 Undoubtedly it is the most negative aspect of the watch, but it is something that is present in the rest of Polar models, so it's not that I'm surprised either.

 As for the handling of the watch, everything else is done through its touch screen, swiping and pressing.
 The answer is not great either, exactly as was the case in the Ignite.

 It offers a colourful LCD display with good contrast, so compared to watches with transflective display (such as Polar Vantage M) it is much more eye-catching.
 Perfect if your main use is going to be indoors, as in the gym.
 And yet it has pretty good outdoor visibility.

 What's the catch on that screen?
 Well, it can't always stay on due to excessive energy consumption.

-Compared to the Ignite, the strap is also different.
-The material is similar, although I found it somewhat more comfortable and slightly less rigid than the model with GPS.
-The design is different in that it now has a certain “texture”.
+With respect to the Ignite also changes the strap.
+The material is similar, although I found it a little more comfortable and slightly less rigid than the GPS model.
+The design is different as it now has a certain "texture".

 It also changes the clasp as it does not have the buckle and changes it with a hook system such as the Apple Watch strap.

-Personally I'm not a fan of such straps.
-I find it uncomfortable to find the perfect tightening point.
-But since it allows you to use any standard strap (and the one it comes with has quick release), you can change it for any of your taste in a matter of seconds.
+Personally I am not a fan of this type of straps.
+I find them uncomfortable to find the perfect tightening point.
+But since it allows you to use any standard size strap (and the one it comes with has "quick release"), you can change it for any strap of your choice in a matter of seconds.

 Something else I'm not a fan of is the charging cradle.
 Polar has replaced the classic USB charging cable with a plastic piece on which the watch is placed.